Green Transportation Careers

 Many engineers, scientists, technicians, and planners obtain their first jobs in the field as a result of contacts made through internships, volunteerships, or part-time positions.
 Others learn about job openings via networking events, career fairs, and their college’s career services office.
 Professional associations also are good sources of information about potential employers; many offer job listings at their Web sites or in their journals.

 Automotive manufacturing plants accept applications year-round and keep them on file.
 Applicants generally complete an initial application and may be placed on a hiring list.
 Others get started by working as temporary or part-time workers at the plant and using their experience and contacts to obtain full-time, permanent positions.
-Some plants work with career placement offices of vocational schools and technical associations to find qualified workers.
+Some plants work with career services offices of vocational schools and technical associations to find qualified workers.
 Others may recruit workers at job fairs.
 Also, as with many large factories, people who have a relative or know someone who works at the plant usually have a better chance of getting hired.
 Their contact may put in a good word with a supervisor or advise them when an opening occurs.

 Automotive service technicians can land jobs with the help of contacts made during their postsecondary training, through the career services office’s of their technical schools, or by applying for jobs directly to auto repair shops or facilities.